 • Annual 2026 Whale Festival

-You can enjoy these wines while perusing some of the local shops and galleries, such as Prentice Gallery, Highlight Gallery, Astoria Home Store, Ledges Ocean Sports, and Mendocino Sandpiper .
+You can enjoy these wines while perusing some of the local shops and galleries, such as Prentice Gallery, Highlight Gallery, Astoria Home Store, Ledges Ocean Sports, Mendocino Sandpiper,and the Mendocino Country Store & MendoVino.
 Also the trolley will take you to the tastings from 1-4pm at the Agate Cove Inn, Sea Rock Inn, Hill House Inn, Seagull Inn, Meyer Family Cellars, Century 21, Engle & Volkers Real Estate, and Gnar Bar .

 BACK BY POPULAR DEMAND this year is the CHOWDER TASTING EVENT!
 Yes!!
 We will be once again, offering the best of the coast restaurants and culinary delights with chowder of all varieties that you can sample and also vote on for a People's Choice Award!
-Just to whet your appetite, you will be able to sample chowder from Harvest Market, Patterson'sPub, SeaPal Cove, Mendocino Presbyterian Church, The Little River Inn, Soul Community Planet (SCP) and Huck's Slider House.
+Just to whet your appetite, you will be able to sample chowder from Harvest Market, Patterson'sPub, SeaPal Cove, The Ravens, Mendo Soup , The Little River Inn, and Soul Community Planet (SCP).
 Come early as this event sells out quickly!

 In addition, you won't want to miss the history of the Whale War, which was the forerunner of the current whale festivals.
 Photo and art exhibits will be available at the Kelley House Museum as well as Prentice Gallery.
 More details coming soon.